TouchBistro Advanced Discounts

 Cloud: Discount Configurations

-To address confusion around discount types, I redesigned the creation flow to explicitly distinguish between item-level and bill-level discounts.
-Businesses can now select a discount type (Item, Bill, BOGO, Combo, Promo Code), define the amount, specify eligible menu items and the condition when it can be applied.
+To address the confusion around discount types, I redesigned the creation flow to explicitly distinguish between item-level and bill-level discounts.
+Businesses can now select a discount type (Item, Bill, BOGO, Combo, Cash), define the amount, specify eligible menu items and the condition when it can be applied.
+Mid-market customers identified promo codes as essential for their marketing campaigns.
+The new system allows businesses to configure custom promo codes with validity periods and application rules, solving a key adoption barrier.

-POS: Applying Discounts to Orders
+POS: Applying Discounts and Promo Codes to Orders

 Staff can apply discounts using the new experience and create custom discounts for unique situations by specifying the reason and amount, addressing a top customer request for flexibility in their workflow.
+When customers provide a promo code at the venue, staff enter it on the POS to apply the discount.

 Automatic Discounts